tabbytadi/Java-Threads-Store-Selling/README.md

-# Store Sales Console Application
+# Multithreaded Store Sales Java Application

 A Java console application simulating sales operations in a store with multithreading for concurrent customer transactions.